-We’ve tested all of the latest and best 4K TV models on the market, and here are the ones we’d recommend.
-These are the most advanced (and sometimes most expensive) sets on the market, and they represent the pinnacle of what’s possible in home cinema.
+We’ve tested the latest and best 4K TV models on the market, and here are our recommendations.
+These are the most advanced (and sometimes most expensive) sets on the market, and they represent the best of what home cinema can offer.

 4K TVs have four times as many pixels as Full HD TVs.
-When you cram more pixels into the same screen sizes, your picture ends up much sharper and clearer, and you can really appreciate the extra definition and detail.
+When you have that much more information in the same screen sizes, your picture ends up much sharper and clearer, and you can really appreciate all the extra definition and detail.

-Many say 4K TVs can almost appear as if they’re in 3D, even when they’re not.
-Some people refer to 4K TVs as UHD (Ultra HD), but for TV-buying purposes, they are just different names for the same thing.
+Many say 4K TVs can almost appear as if they’re in 3D, thanks to the amount of depth an image can offer.
+Some refer to 4K TVs as UHD (Ultra HD), but for TV-buying purposes, they are just different ways of naming the same thing.

-Alternatively, take a look at our Best TVs page, which includes some of the older (but still excellent) models.
-Many of these have been significantly discounted and are now a bit of a bargain.
+Alternatively, take a look at our Best TVs page, which includes older (but still excellent) models.
+Many of these have been significantly discounted and represent a bit of a bargain.

 Related: Best TV deals